giorgiodemarchi/giorgiodemarchi/README.md

 - Background in Industrial Engineering, having studied at Polytechnic of Milan and Delft University of Technology.

 Interests:
-- AI and Machine Learning
+- Multimodal AI and Machine Learning
 - Networks optimization
-- Decentralized systems
+- Reinforcement Learning